François III d'Orléans, Duke of Longueville: Life

+François wrote to Mary of Guise from the Palace of Fontainebleau in January 1548, mentioning his exercises wearing armour and running at the ring.
+He hoped that by learning these martial skills he would be able to help his mother against her enemies.

 By 1550 François was ill.
 His mother had returned to France as part of the betrothal of his half-sister Mary to Francis, Dauphin of France.
 She tended him through what would be his final illness.
 François died shortly before his mother returned to Scotland.